 About Me

-a student who’s endlessly curious about how the universe works.
-I spend most of my time trying to turn questions into something I can see or build.
+I’m infinitely curious about how the universe works.
+I spend most of my time trying to turn math equations and physics principles into something I can see.

 Some people draw.
 I graph.
 I’ve used Desmos to model black hole accretion disks, simulate electron orbitals, and test mathematical ideas just to see what they look like.
 It’s where I turn equations into pictures and physics into motion.